SixSq/old.sixsq.github.com/_casestudies/science/features/3_security.md

 icon: fa-user-secret
 ---

+Security for this application is all about ensuring that the data is sound and unmodified.
 [Nuvla.io](/nuvla-io/overview) enables end-to-end security controls from the edge to the cloud, and back, using VPN, identity and access management, as well as integrity enforcement.
-Nuvla.io can also integrate with enterprise authentication services and federated identity solutions.
+This ensures that the science derived the data produced by the system is build on a solid and dependable foundation.